-- Set texts: 'Medea' by Euripides and the theatre of Ancient Greece.
-The Radicalisation of Bradley Manning by Tim Price.
-'A Day in the Death of Joe Egg' by Peter Nichols.
+- Set texts: 'The Woman Made of Flowers' by Saunders Lewis, 'The Radicalisation of Bradley Manning' by Tim Price.
+And 'A Day in the Death of Joe Egg' by Peter Nichols.

 - Live Productions.

 - Influential theatre practitioners

 - Influential theatre companies.

 - Choice and use of staging form

 - Actor/audience relationship

 - Casting

 - Physical and vocal performance skills

 - Character motivation and interaction

 - Development of pace, pitch and climax

 - Costume, make-up, and masks

 - Use of props

 - Stage design, lighting and sound design

 - Creation of mood and atmosphere